derekg55/Kanyify/README.md

 # Kanyify

 Upload any audio file and output a Kanye voice AI cover!
-Download from releases, the main branch lacks the Kanye voice model file (You can find it online as well)
+Download from releases, the source code lacks the Kanye voice model file (You can find it online as well)